FAQs, Troubleshooting & Best Practices

 Event Retries

 If your asynchronous event handler experiences an error and does not successfully process an event, the system will automatically retry delivering the event up to two additional times.
 It’s crucial to design your handlers to gracefully manage potential failures.
-Note that if your code utilizes a top level try/catch statement to catch any errors, this automatic retry functionality will not occur.

 More-Than-Once Delivery